BESTenergytrade/simply/README.md

 Includes all time series and other data files that are used in the model

 ## model
-D3A together with a specific set up is model
+D3A together with a specific set up is a model